JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

 - v1.15
+	- Adds new commands `tweak_itemstand` for Spawner Tweaks mod.
+	- Adds new parameters to the `tweak_chest` command for Spawner Tweaks mod.
 	- Adds faction to the `object info`.
 	- Fixes the `spawn_object` not spawning all objects if a high spawn radius is used.